heroku/hsup/README.md

 * `LIBCONTAINER_DYNO_EXTRA_INTERFACE`: interface on the host to inject into the dyno (currently as a [ipvlan][ipvlan] subinterface), together with its IP address CIDR in the format: `hostIFName:IP/Mask`.
 Eg.: `eth1:10.0.0.10/24`.
+* `LIBCONTAINER_DYNO_EXTRA_ROUTES`: extra routes to add to the dyno network namespace main routing table.
+Format: `IP/Mask:Gateway:IF,IP/Mask:Gateway,IF,...`,
+  example: `10.0.0.0/8:10.1.1.1:eth1,192.168.0.0/24:default:eth0`.
+The special value `default` can be used as the gateway, and will be replaced with the dyno's default route gateway at runtime.
 * `LIBCONTAINER_DYNO_UID_MIN` and `LIBCONTAINER_DYNO_UID_MAX`: Linux UIDs to use
   for each dyno.
 It also defines the maximum number of allowed dynos, as each dyno gets a unique UID per box.
 To avoid reusing subnets (IPs), make sure that